-Central Tyre Inflation Systems have been used by Armies world wide since the 1940's, and has been used by both Military and Civilian workforces in many road conditions, including Rough, Muddy, Sandy and Gravel roads, and in wet and dry conditions in all Terrains.
+Central Tire Inflation Systems have been used by Armies world wide since the 1940's, and has been used by both Military and Civilian workforces in many road conditions, including Rough, Muddy, Sandy and Gravel roads, and in wet and dry conditions in all Terrains.

-Why Should Tyre Pressure Change?
+Why Should Tire Pressure Change?

-You should change your tyre pressure to suite your load, the road or track conditions, whether Fully Loaded or Empty, and as deemed suitable for your Current Transport Needs.
+You should change your tire pressure to suite your load, the road or track conditions, whether Fully Loaded or Empty, and as deemed suitable for your Current Transport Needs.
 The Pressure should be changed to Maximize Traction and will assist you to Control your Momentum, your Braking and your Steering, giving you a Safer and more Comfortable Ride, with less Damage to the Vehicle and the Driver.

 That means virtually every Truck has too much Air Pressure most of the Time?